Welcome to Euphoria Speaker Design.

 There are two points that stuck with us.

-1) A parallel crossover has a pronounced impedance swing, this at the crossover point (possibly another cause of the ‘thing’ we hear, especially on female voices).
+1) A parallel crossover has a pronounced impedance swing.
 A series crossover a really mild dip.

-Our crossover and our speakers are voiced to be used with tube differential amplifiers.
+This is one of the reasons we use series crossovers.
+To repeat, our crossover and our speakers are voiced to be used with tube differential amplifiers.
 This type of amp sounds best with stable impedance.
-There are a number of Class A Dual Differential Solid State amplifiers which will also sound fabulous.
-They also benefit from stable impedance.
+There are a number of Class A Dual Differential Solid State amplifiers, which will also sound fabulous.
+They too benefit from stable impedance.

 2) This next point is the point that floored us.
 This is what our crossover gets rid of.
 This is the ‘sound’ we’ve been forced to listen to for decades.